APAHRoot/HelpfulHopeful/README.md

 Run time: When run on 4.5 GB CSV, splitting into about 20 or so files, program execution took around 15-20 minutes.

+Haven't cleaned it up yet, so it's not as condensed as could be, but it will certainly get the job done.

 Date modified: July 2, 2019